openharmony/docs/en/application-dev/reference/errorcodes/errorcode-account.md

 **Possible Causes**

 The possible causes are as follows:
-1. The target app does not exist when the app permission is set.
+- The target app does not exist when the app permission is set.
-2. The target app does not exist when the app permission is authorized.
+- The target app does not exist when the app permission is authorized.

 **Solution**

-Check that the target app has been installed and use the bundle of the app.
+Check that the target app has been installed, and use the bundle of the app.

 ## 12400002 Custom Data Not Exist